ericposas/matter-character-gun-movement/README.md

 ## TODO

 ### general
-- get rid of 'jitter' when toggling crouched
 - incorporate additional platforms to jump on
 - game works fine in an embedded html iframe